B.Com. LL.B. Course

 - Consumer Protection Laws and Competition Act

-- Drafting of Pleadings and Conveyancing (Practical Training)
+- Drafting of Pleading and Conveyancing

 SEMESTER – X